-Unknown facts from the life of famous people.
-Interesting facts from the life of famous people.
+Unknown facts from the lives of famous people.
+Interesting facts from the lives of famous people.
 If a person is talented, then he is talented in everything

-The Russian Federation is a great state that ranks first on the planet in terms of territory and national wealth.
-However, its main pride is made up of outstanding citizens who have left a noticeable mark on history.
-Our country has nurtured a huge number of famous scientists, politicians, generals, athletes and artists of world renown.
-Their achievements allowed Russia to take one of the leading positions in the list of superpowers of the planet.
+The Russian Federation is a great state, occupying first place on the planet in terms of territory and national wealth.
+However, its main pride is its outstanding citizens who have left a noticeable mark on history.
+Our country has raised a huge number of famous scientists, politicians, military leaders, athletes and artists of world renown.
+Their achievements allowed Russia to occupy one of the leading positions in the list of superpowers on the planet.

 Rating

 Who are they, outstanding citizens of Russia?
-The list of them can be continued endlessly, because each period in the history of our Fatherland has its own great people who have become famous in different fields of activity.
+The list can be continued endlessly, because every period in the history of our Fatherland has its great people who became famous in different areas activities.
 Among the most prominent personalities who, to one degree or another, influenced the course of both Russian and world history, it is worth mentioning the following:

 1. Kuzma Minin and Dmitry Pozharsky.